maxmpz/powerampapi/poweramp_skin_sample/readme.md

     ticks="[boolean - if true tick marks are used (positioned according to the step attribute)]" summary="[string - summary may include %d (or if floatScale is used: %.1f or similar format values.
 Here %.1f means 1 digit after point, %.2f - 2 digits, etc.)]" summary2="[string - same as summary.
 Allows independent string resource to be used.
-Works only if just summary exists]" dependency="[since 866.
-Key of some other option.
-If referenced option is switched off (or value is 0) this option is disabled]"
+Works only if just summary exists]" dependency="[key of some other option.
+If referenced option is switched off (or value is 0) this option is disabled]" />
-/>
 ```
 At this moment the seekbar preference can be used only for the subset of properties: